Mr Scott Palmer

 1.07 PCI stage@leeds building

 Scott has over 20 years of teaching and management experience in Higher Education in performance, design and technical theatre.
 Through a combination of research, teaching and engagement with external professional partners, Scott continues to contribute to the international emergence of scenography as an intellectual discipline within the academy.
-His most recent publication Light: Readings in Theatre Practice (Palgrave Macmillan, 2013) explores how light has influenced staging practices throughout history and provides a range of new perspectives on the use of light as a creative performance practice.
+His most recent monograph Light: Readings in Theatre Practice (Palgrave Macmillan, 2013) explores how light has influenced staging practices throughout history and provides a range of new perspectives on the use of light as a creative performance practice.
 Scott is an associate editor of the Routledge Theatre & Performance Design journal and co-editor of the new Methuen/Bloomsbury Performance and Design series.

 Scott’s teaching and research focus on scenography, immersive theatrical environments and the interaction between technology and performance.
 He collaborated on the AHRC-funded Projecting Performance project with Sita Popat and KMA Creative Technology (2006-08).
-Performance outcomes from this work include the interactive kinetic light installation, Dancing in the Streets, (York 2005,) and experimental productions; A Midsummer Night’s Dream (2007) and The Shakespeare Project (2008) also with Popat and KMA.
+Performance outcomes from this work include the interactive kinetic light installation, Dancing in the Streets, (York 2005,) [Film here] and experimental productions; A Midsummer Night’s Dream (2007) and The Shakespeare Project (2008) also with Popat and KMA.
 This work has contributed to the scenography for DV8 Physical Theatre’s recent International production To Be Straight With You.
-Recent public performance work with final year undergraduates has focused on immersive and environmental theatre practices resulting in Pandora’s Box (2009), Dream/Play (2010), Just Before Dawn (2011), All About Eve (2011) Into the Dark (2012) and an environmental aerial adaptation based on Blood Wedding (2013) and a one-on-one performance, The Dreaming (2015).
+Recent public performance work with final year undergraduates has focused on devised immersive and environmental theatre practices resulting in Pandora’s Box (2009), Dream/Play (2010), Just Before Dawn (2011), All About Eve (2011) Into the Dark (2012) Blood Wedding (2013) and a one-on-one performance, The Dreaming (2015).
 He was involved with the creation of Ghost Peloton (NVA & Phoenix Dance Theatre) as part of the Grand Depart Yorkshire Festival in Leeds, May 2014

 Scott has also been part of the AHRC/EPSRC funded Emergent Objects – designing the technological interface through performance research.
 This project formed part of the Designing for the 21st Century initiative drawing on performance knowledge to explore and articulate the emergent nature of the interface between technological object and human that is fundamental to the development of new design thinking and practices.